Feature Comparison

 Flash light is only useful when it's actually included in the photograph.
 Therefore, more advanced flashes feature motorized zoom reflectors which automatically narrow at greater focal lengths.
 This directs more of the flash power directly into the field of view.
 This can be very significant: there's typically a 3× effective gain in power from 24mm to 85mm.

-All auto-zoom flashes listed here begin at 24mm in 35mm terms, but Pentax and Sakar stop at 85mm while the rest go to 105mm.
+All auto-zoom flashes listed here begin at 24mm in 35mm terms, but Pentax and the Tumax DPT3 series stop at 85mm, while the rest go to 105mm.
 See the guide number table for details on how this affects flash power at higher focal lengths.

 Note that the Promaster 7400EDF is missing the typical 28mm and 70mm zoom steps.

 The Promaster 5750DX has a zoom reflector, but it isn't motorized or automatic.
-Instead, it can be set manually to 35mm, 50mm, or 85mm.
-The Metz 36 AF-4 also has a manual zoom reflector; it can be set manually to 28mm, 35mm, 50mm, or 85mm.
+Instead, it can be set physically to 35mm, 50mm, or 85mm.
+The Metz 36 AF-4/AF-5 also has a manual zoom reflector; it can be set physically to 28mm, 35mm, 50mm, or 85mm.

-The Sigma EF-530DG ST has the opposite deficiency: the zoom is motorized, but only automatically adjusts itself based on the information from the camera.
+The Sigma EF-530DG ST and EF-610DG ST have the opposite deficiency: the zoom is motorized, but only automatically adjusts itself based on the information from the camera.
 You can't change the zoom manually if you want a wider or narrower beam.
+The Sigma Super versions do allow a manually-set zoom position.

 Wireless

-Pentax's AF200FG is unfortunately not able to act as part of a wireless P-TTL setup, which, in combination with its lack of a tilt head makes it largely useless.
-If Pentax were to add this feature to a future version, the flash would move from being merely basic to being an entry-level to the whole system and would remain useful as secondary lights for intermediate users.
+Pentax's AF200FG is, unfortunately, not able to act as part of a wireless P-TTL setup.
+In combination with its lack of a tilt head, this makes it largely useless.
+If Pentax were to add this feature to a future version, the flash would move from being merely basic to being an entry-point to the whole system, and would remain useful as secondary lights for intermediate users.

 Both the Pentax AF360FGZ and AF540FGZ can act as both controller and slave units.

-The Metz 48 AF-1 can act as a slave, but not as a controller.
-The 58 AF-1 can do both, but due to a bug in the current firmware, it can't do HSS in master/controller mode.
+The Metz 44 AF-1, 48 AF-1, and 50 AF-1 can act as a slave, but not as a controller.
+The 58 AF-1 and AF-2 can do both, but due to a bug in the current firmware, neither model can do HSS in master/controller mode.
+(They work fine as HSS slaves, if a Pentax flash is the controller.)
 There are currently no known plans for an updated firmware to fix this issue.

 The 54MZ-4i can't participate in Pentax's system but with a separate module from Metz can have similar functionality in combination with other Metz flashes in non-P-TTL auto mode — either other 54MZ-4i flashes or more powerful models, or with the 28 CS-2 slave unit (which seems a bit pricey in the US but is interestingly reasonable in Europe).

-Sigma's Super version can act as both slave or controller; the ST version can't do either.
-Be aware that in low light when using a built-in flash as a controller, a EF-530 DG Super slave may be triggered erroneously by the camera's autofocus assist strobe — a problem Pentax and Metz don't share.
+Sigma's Super versions can act as both slave or controller; the ST versions can't do either.
+Be aware that in low light when using a built-in flash as a controller, a EF-530 DG Super slave may be triggered erroneously by the autofocus assist strobe used on camera bodies without a dedicated focus-assist light.
+Pentax and Metz flashes don't have this problem, and it's a non-issue on newer camera bodies which have a focus-assist lamp.
+(Not sure yet about the updated Sigma model.)

-The Sigma EF-530 DG Super, the Promaster 7500EDF and the Sakar flash can be used as dumb slaves (simply flashing in response to another flash), but this requires another non-P-TTL flash on-camera, because otherwise they will be triggered before the exposure by the P-TTL preflash.
+The Sigma EF-530 DG Super and EF-610 DG Super, the Promaster 7500EDF, and the Tumax DPT3 series flash can be used as dumb slaves (simply flashing in response to another flash), but this requires another non-P-TTL flash on-camera, because otherwise they will be triggered before the exposure by the P-TTL preflash.
 Promaster also makes a slave module for the 5000-series flashes.
 This has the same limitation.

 High-Speed Sync